Five reasons to study biomedical engineering at Surrey

 1. Fantastic work placement opportunities

-You can take advantage of our renowned Professional Training placement programme and get a year’s valuable work experience with a company like:
+Surrey won the award for 'Best University Placement Service' (over 750 placements) for the third year running in 2021.
+On our renowned Professional Training placement programme you can gain a year’s valuable work experience with a company like:

 - GE Healthcare